-Candidates for vacancies on the Foundation Board are often recommended by FINRA management, current and former Foundation directors, FINRA Foundation partners and grantees, and other interested parties.
+FINRA, as the sole member of the FINRA Foundation, elects directors at the FINRA Foundation's annual meeting.
+Although the Foundation Board does not have a nominating committee, candidates for vacancies on the Foundation Board are identified through recommendations from FINRA management, current and former Foundation directors, FINRA Foundation partners and grantees, and other interested parties (including individuals who express interest in the Foundation Board via FINRA's online Engagement Portal).
 Candidates must meet the eligibility requirement set forth in the FINRA Foundation's By-Laws for the various seats on the Foundation Board.
-For example, a Public Director must not be a governor of FINRA and may otherwise have no material business relationship with FINRA, a broker or dealer, or an SRO registered under the SEA (other than serving as a public director of the SRO).
+For example, a Public Director must not be a governor of FINRA and may otherwise have no material business relationship with FINRA, a broker-dealer, or an SRO registered under the SEA (other than serving as a public director of the SRO).
 If you meet the eligibility requirements and are interested in being considered for a future vacancy on the Foundation Board, you may submit an indication of interest through FINRA's online Engagement Portal.

-Director Vacancies to Fill in 2018

-2 Public Directors (Term Jan.
-2019 - Dec.
-2021)
+Director Vacancy to Fill in 2019 (Term Jan.
+2020 - Dec.
+2022)